 Among many other things, COVID-19 pandemic has shown us just how bad medical facilities in India are.

-The government hospitals, which various political parties boast about day and night, don't have the equipment for treatment of a disease like coronavirus, and we have a reason to believe that.
+The government hospitals, which various political parties boast about day and night, don't have the equipment for treatment of a disease like coronavirus, and we have reasons to believe that.

 The VIPs being admitted to private hospitals.

-Case in point: Delhi's Health Minister Satyendra Jain, who tested positive for COVID-19, was shifted to Max Hospital after his health deteriorated yesterday (June 19).
+Earlier, Delhi's Health Minister Satyendra Jain, who tested positive for COVID-19, was shifted to Max Hospital after his health deteriorated on June 19.

 Government CoVid facility refers Satyendra Jain to Max Hospital, which charges more or less 1 lac per day.— Saker 🍁 (@MugglebornSaker) June 19, 2020

 "Aam Aadmi Party" should decide how is the "Aam Aadmi" going to survive. pic.twitter.com/nh8JLasAbU